-For example, a mass timber shaft wall in a Type IV-B building requires a 2-hour FRR, 80 minutes of which would be provided by noncombustible protection (likely 2 layers of 5/8-inch Type X gypsum), and the remaining 40 minutes by the mass timber.
+For example, a mass timber shaft wall in a Type IV-B building requires a 2-hour FRR.
+80 minutes of which would be provided by noncombustible protection (likely 2 layers of 5/8-inch Type X gypsum), and the remaining 40 minutes by the mass timber.
 Similarly, a mass timber shaft wall in a Type IV-C building would need to demonstrate 80 minutes of resistance via the mass timber, and the remaining 40 minutes through the noncombustible covering.
 Although this design route of arriving at the total FRR through a combination of noncombustible covering and mass timber may prove most cost effective, an alternative that may be worth exploring is to achieve the full 2-hour FRR via noncombustible layers (i.e., three layers of 5/8-inch Type X gypsum).
-Although there is added cost in the gypsum, it may be possible to reduce the thickness of the mass timber element resulting in other cost savings.
 Note that minimum wall thicknesses for Type IV structures shown in IBC Section 2304.11 must still be met, and structural loads on the mass timber element may also further dictate wall thickness.

 IBC Section 703.2 provides options for demonstrating FRRs for mass timber.
-Ratings must be determined through testing in accordance with ASTM E 119 (or UL 263) or via one of six alternatives listed in IBC Section 703.3.
+Ratings must be determined through testing in accordance with ASTM E 119 (or UL 263) or via one of six alternatives listed in IBC Section 703.2.2.

-Item 3 of IBC Section 703.3, which permits the use of calculations in accordance with Section 722, is frequently used.
-IBC Section 722.1 states: The calculated fire resistance of exposed wood members and wood decking shall be permitted in accordance with Chapter 16 of ANSI/AWC National Design Specification® for Wood Construction (NDS®).
-Chapter 16 of the NDS can be used to calculate up to a 2-hour FRR for a variety of exposed wood members including solid sawn, glulam, structural composite lumber, and CLT.
+Item 3 of IBC Section 703.2.2, which permits the use of calculations in accordance with Section 722, is frequently used.
+IBC Section 722.1 notes that the fire resistance of wood members and wood decking may be calculated in accordance with Chapter 16 of ANSI/AWC National Design Specification[®] (NDS[®]) for Wood Construction.

-Successful fire tests have been completed on numerous mass timber elements and assemblies, achieving fire-resistance ratings of 3 hours or more.
+Successful fire tests have been completed on numerous mass timber elements and assemblies, achieving fireresistance ratings of 3 hours or more.
 Additional tests by manufacturers and others are ongoing.
-For additional information on both the calculation-based method and the ASTM E119 testing method of demonstrating the FRR of mass timber elements, see the WoodWorks publication Fire Design of Mass Timber Members and its accompanying Inventory of Fire Resistance-Tested Mass Timber Assemblies & Penetrations.
+For additional information on both the calculation-based method and the ASTM E119 testing method of demonstrating the FRR of mass timber elements, see the WoodWorks publication Fire Design of Mass Timber Members2 and its accompanying Inventory of Fire Resistance-Tested Mass Timber Assemblies & Penetrations.3